ULHPC/ulhpc-docs/docs/systems/index.md

 Our clusters and supercomputers are named from [Greek primordial deities](https://en.wikipedia.org/wiki/Greek_primordial_deities) or [Greek mythology](https://en.wikipedia.org/wiki/Greek_mythology) while keeping a name as short as possible.

 * [chaos](https://en.wikipedia.org/wiki/Chaos_(cosmogony)#Greco-Roman_tradition) was, according to Hesiod's Theogony, the first thing to exist and thus looked as appropriate.  "_Hesiod's Chaos has been interpreted as either "the gaping void above the Earth created when Earth and Sky are separated from their primordial unity_"
 * [gaia](https://en.wikipedia.org/wiki/Gaia) is the personification of the Earth and the ancestral mother of all life.
-It sounded pertinent for our first system installed in Belval to serve the growing life-science community and the newly created LCSB system bio-medicine Interdiciplinary center.
+It sounded pertinent for our first system installed in Belval to serve the growing life-science community and the newly created LCSB system bio-medicine Interdisciplinary center.
 * [iris](https://en.wikipedia.org/wiki/Iris_(mythology)) is the personification and goddess of the rainbow and messenger of the gods.
 * [aion](https://en.wikipedia.org/wiki/Aion_(deity)) is a Hellenistic deity associated with time, the orb or circle encompassing the universe, and the zodiac.